NLnetLabs/rpki-doc/source/about/introduction.rst

   order for you to get a good sense of the requirements and moving parts.
 It will help you choose the right RPKI solution for your organisation, with regards to generating, publishing and using RPKI data.
-- The :ref:`sec-rpki-tools` section is about various open source projects that are maintained to support RPKI.
+- The :ref:`sec-rpki-ops` section is about various open source projects that are maintained to support RPKI, as well as router support and external resources.